-The merger idea gained momentum in 2015 when Angie’s List president, Eric Semler, revealed in a 13D filing from TCS Capital Management, the holding company that currently owns Angie’s List, that he believed Angie’s List should merge with HomeAdvisor rather than remain a standalone company.
+The merger idea gained momentum in 2015 when Angie’s List president, Eric Semler, revealed in a U.S. Securities and Exchange Commission 13D filing from TCS Capital Management, the holding company that currently owns Angie’s List, that he believed Angie’s List should merge with HomeAdvisor rather than remain a standalone company.

-In his letter he wrote: “...we believe there is compelling strategic logic to an Angie’s List-HomeAdvisor combination.
+In his letter Semler wrote: “... we believe there is compelling strategic logic to an Angie’s List-HomeAdvisor combination.
 Such a combination would provide much needed scale to compete successfully in the $300 billion home services market.”

-IAC, HomeAdvisor’s parent company, obviously agreed with Semler, as it will reportedly pay more than $500 million to acquire Angie’s List in 2017’s fourth quarter.
+IAC, HomeAdvisor’s parent company, obviously agrees with Semler, as it will reportedly pay more than $500 million to acquire Angie’s List in 2017’s fourth quarter.